tomas-fryza/avr-course/labs/06-uart/README.md

    The complete list and description of all AT commands are available [here](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/esp8266_at_instruction_set.pdf).
 To avoid a conflict with Wi-Fi module, remove the Tx and Rx wires when uploading the firmware and put them back after the upload is complete.

-9. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.
+9. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

 1. Use [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) and modify color and format of transmitted strings according to the following code.
 Try other formatting styles.